-Shop to your heart's content at Brooklyn's various shopping malls.
-Although, Brooklyn is known for its eclectic main streets filled with unique shops, it's also home to a few bigtime shopping malls.
-You can spend a whole day shopping at these fantastic shopping centers in Brooklyn.
+Although Brooklyn is known for its eclectic main streets filled with unique shops, it's also home to a few bigtime shopping malls.
+You can spend a whole day shopping at these full-service shopping centers in Brooklyn.

-From an old school shopping mall on Flatbush Avenue to the flashy shops at the City Point mall, which opened in 2016, this borough is a shopper's delight.
+From an old-school shopping mall on Flatbush Avenue to the flashy shops at the City Point mall, which opened in 2016, this borough is a shopper's delight.
 Take a glance at what Brooklyn has in store for you.

-This is Brooklyn's best kept secret, a suburban style shopping mall that has a more relaxed atmosphere than some of Brooklyn's more established malls.
-It's off exit 15 on the Belt Parkway, near Spring Creek Park.
+This is Brooklyn's best-kept secret, a suburban-style shopping mall that has a more relaxed atmosphere than some of Brooklyn's more established malls.
+It's off exit 15 on the Belt Parkway near Spring Creek Park.
 Although it's best for those who have access to a car, it's worth the trek via bus.
-The Gateway Mall has expanded in the last few years and now includes a second mall, which houses a Gap Outlet, Five and Below, and many other shops.
-This is a great place if you're just moved to the borough and need home products since there is both a Bed, Bath & Beyond and a Home Depot, as well as a Target.
-See List of stores at Gateway Mall.Continue to 5 of 5 below.
+Gateway Mall includes a second mall, which houses a Gap outlet, Five Below, and many other shops.
+This is a great place if you're just moved to the borough and need home products from Bed, Bath & Beyond, Home Depot, or Target.